-At December 31, 2019 and 2018, the net carrying amount of credit-impaired (loans under Stage 2 and 3) receivables to individual customers amounted to P379.3 and P261.4, respectively, and the value of identifiable collateral (chattel properties) held against those loans and advances amounted to P725.0 and P495.7, respectively.
+At December 31, 2019, the net carrying amount of credit-impaired (loans under Stage 2 and 3) receivables to individual customers amounted to P379.3 and the value of identifiable collateral (chattel properties) held against those loans and advances amounted to P725.0 (nil in 2020).
 For each loan, the value of disclosed collateral is capped at the nominal amount of the loan that it is held against.